Access to HE Online

 HOW DO I KNOW IF THIS IS THE RIGHT COURSE FOR ME?

-East Sussex College offer a 14-day Cooling-Off Period for this course which enables you to assess whether both the course and the online mode of study is suitable for you.
-It also allows the College to assess your suitability, in particular whether you can produce work to meet the standards set by the awarding body.
+East Sussex College offer a 14-day cooling-off period for this course.
+This period allows you to evaluate the course and online study method, while also giving the college a chance to assess your suitability. in particular whether you can produce work to meet the academic standards.

 You will be set a deadline within the cooling-off period to complete the first assignment.